-16. Number of locations where plants and/or operations/offices of the Company are situated:
+16. Number of locations where plants and/or operations/ offices of the Company are situated: ridiniser of toeddoffs where onneed of the company are breated a.
+Number of locations

 Location Number of plants Number of offices Total

 National 1 19 20

 International 0 12 12